 So, if you want to take a quick international trip, Laos might be the best place.
 While there are many unique places to visit, my favourite is Luang Prabang.

 What’s unique about Laos?

-Until I visited Laos, I never knew that Laos has a communist government a Buddhist culture.
+Until I visited Laos, I never knew that Laos is run by a communist government with Buddhist ethos.
 It’s one of only five remaining communist countries in the world (the others being China, Vietnam, North Korea and Cuba).